Where to find the best Hong Kong–style cafes in Melbourne

 Look for the circular green neon sign and slip into the bright tiled environs of Plus852.
 There are rice or noodles, all-day sets and sandwich meals.
 Or you could tackle their French toast.
 It’s a brick of white peanut butter toast, with a cascade of condensed milk and a hunk of melting butter.
 Team it with one of their own brand of bottled iced milk coffee.
 The caffeine should fend off the food coma.

-Fire up your ‘gram.
-TuanTuan has a brunchy, Parisian-chic interior.
-Their dishes are equally pretty.
+Carlton’s TuanTuan has a Parisian-chic interior, but the cuisine is Hong Kong comfort food.
 The menu is a captivating culinary showcase.
 Macanese rice dishes alongside TuanTuan’s innovative curries, congees and noodle soups.
 Snow Buns are their signature though.
 Pillowy orbs filled with crispy barbecue pork, sweet pineapple or salted egg custard.
 And make sure you order an iced milk tea – with a teddy bear–shaped ice cube!

 Heyday Hong Kong Café

 Heyday is tucked down a nondescript Chinatown laneway.
 It's an unassuming little joint with a distinctly retro vibe.
 Menus are stuck on the wall and prices are easy on the pocket.
 Dip inside for colourful, cosy plates of fluffy French toast or hearty stir-fries.
 There are the usual spaghetti dishes and sandwich sets, but we reckon the Heyday signature is the way to go.
 It's a plate of crispy chicken wings with egg on rice.
 SimplY delicious.